 Important information: If the ATO approves your early access to super application, there is no need to contact us.
 We will process your claim and transfer the funds to your bank account within 5 business days of the ATO letting us know.

-On March 22, the Government introduced financial assistance measures to aid Australians experiencing financial difficulty as a result of the COVID-19 pandemic.
-If you are in financial stress as a result of coronavirus you may be able to access up to $20,000
+If you are in financial stress as a result of coronavirus you may be able to access up to $10,000

 from your super account.